billyjbryant/hackerone_mcp_server/README.md

 ### Common Issues

-**1. "Credentials not configured" error**
+1. **"Credentials not configured" error**
    - Verify your `.env` file contains correct HackerOne credentials
    - Ensure environment variables are properly set in Claude Desktop configuration

-**2. "Program not found" error**
+2. **"Program not found" error**
    - Check that your `H1_PROGRAM` value matches your actual program handle
    - Verify you have access to the specified program in HackerOne

-**3. "Connection timeout" errors**
+3. **"Connection timeout" errors**
    - Check your internet connection
    - Verify HackerOne API is accessible from your network
    - Consider increasing timeout values if on a slow connection

-**4. Claude Desktop doesn't show the server**
+4. **Claude Desktop doesn't show the server**
    - Verify the absolute path in your configuration is correct
    - Check that Python/Poetry is available in your system PATH
    - Review Claude Desktop logs for error messages

 ### Debug Mode